Website Translate Widget. Language Switcher - Poper

 Use cases

-Where Website Translate Widget: Auto-Translate Any Site to 100+ Languages actually moves the needle
+Where Website Translate Widget: Add a Language Switcher to Your Site actually moves the needle

-Four buyer types who get the most lift from embedding Website Translate Widget: Auto-Translate Any Site to 100+ Languages on their site.
+Four buyer types who get the most lift from embedding Website Translate Widget: Add a Language Switcher to Your Site on their site.

 International ecommerce

 Travelers research in their native language even when traveling abroad.
-Translate booking flows, cancellation policies, and FAQ pages to convert international visitors.
+A switcher on your booking and FAQ pages helps international visitors read cancellation policies and amenities clearly.

 Poper vs other website translation widgets

-Most translate widgets lock you into one engine and one pricing tier.
+Most translate widgets paywall the basics or lock you into one pricing tier.
 Here is how the popular ones stack up.

 Recommended